 With feature-rich document management systems, you also get these benefits:

-Better access to files.
 A digital file is readily accessible 24/7.
 Documents are retrieved in seconds, not minutes, and cannot be misplaced, so they’re easier to find.
 There is also an audit trail so you can monitor who accesses files.

-Coordinate and collaborate.
 Departments can more effectively coordinate with one another and ensure documentation is obtained and managed effectively.
 This makes processes much smoother.

 Full audit readiness.
 Audits are common across many industries and organizations.
 Document management systems allow you to more efficiently respond to and comply with audit and reporting requirements, while mitigating your risk of noncompliance.

-Improvements in processes.
 The ability to integrate with software allows you to create more comprehensive and easier methods of managing your routine processes, like new employee onboarding, new patient processing, accounts payable and work order fulfillment.

-Ensure required documents are on file.
 Some options include features to alert you about missing required paperwork or upcoming renewal dates.
 These are typically included as a workflow component.

 Many businesses are shifting away from paper files because of the inherent risks they present and because they know there are more efficient ways of doing business.
 A document management system can be help clean up files, secure information and make your organization more agile with its information.
 With easier access and more administrative control, a document management system can create enormous boosts in productivity and efficiency, freeing up staff for more important tasks.